mixpanel/mixpanel-swift/README.md

 ### Integrating the MixpanelNotificationServiceExtension

 The Mixpanel SDK comes with a custom [Notification Service Extension](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension?language=swift) used to render rich media, custom action buttons, and track when push notifications are received.
-In order to enable these features, you will need to integrate it into your application.
+To enable these features, you will need to integrate it into your application.

 #### 1. Create a new Notification Service Extension Target
 <img width="660" alt="Screenshot 2020-02-13 14 45 23" src="https://user-images.githubusercontent.com/556882/74478474-0c224700-4e73-11ea-847c-b3f58ab16c4a.png">